FAQ on Strikes and UAW Strike Assistance

 How much is UAW Strike Assistance and how often is it paid?

-Weekly strike pay is $200 per week ($40 per day, Mon-Fri, beginning on the 8th day).
+Weekly strike pay is $250 per week ($50 per day, Mon-Fri, beginning on the 8th day).
+On October 13, 2019, strike pay will rise to $275 per week ($55 per day, Mon-Fri, beginning on the 8th day).
 Eligibility for weekly benefits on the 8th day of a strike.
 Strike assistance pay is available after the 15th day of the strike.
 A bonus check is paid the week prior to the Thanksgiving and Christmas holidays.

 What medical benefits are covered?